Though it’s an important event annual event, Earth Day should carry a heavy sense of urgency this year.

 2. Join an Environmental Group

 The best way to make a small, but meaningful, impact is to join a group.
-Not only does group participation produce results, but it can help with personal development and networking.
-Environmental groups have no admission fees — just opportunities for donating, which can also mean a tax deduction.
+Not only does group participation produce results, but it can also help with personal development and networking.
+Most environmental groups have no admission fees — just opportunities for donating, which can also mean a tax deduction.

 3. Drip, Drip, Drip